ian-hickey/tachyon/CONTRIBUTING.md

 * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub, start coding and running tests!

-Please read our docs on working with the Lucee source code: https://docs.lucee.org/guides/working-with-source.html
+Please read our docs on working with the Tachyon source code: https://docs.tachyon.org/guides/working-with-source.html

 # Branch Status